SilverEskimo/silvereskimo.github.io/nft-marketplace-workshop.md

 ### Create your API User

-When you register you should get
-The first operation to do is to create an API user.
-Generally, to create an API user we would need to create a private public key pair and to upload the public key (CSR format) via the console.
-In the sandbox, we have provided you with an automated approach to this.
+After registering, you will be brought to the onboarding page, this will show you how to create a new API user.
+In the event that you are not brought to this page, you can follow these steps in order to create a new API user.
 To create your API user perform the following steps:
 1. Click the top-right gear icon next to your name
 2. Go to the `Users` tab